Pratik-Ahire-git/Kubernetes_Empire/Deployment(pv-pvc-pod)/Redme.md

 # Deploy the setup(Kubernetes Storage)

 * Create persistent Volumes
-* Create persistent Volume Claim and  bond with psersisten volume
+* Create persistent Volume Claim and  bond with persistent volume
 * Create Pod and Mount the volume.